JongbinLim/make_ai_robot/README.md

 git pull origin main
 ```

-Be careful not to remove your local changes
+**Note:** Be careful not to overwrite your local changes when pulling updates

 ---